When to Use “To Whom It May Concern”: Examples👍

 Even when using “To Whom It May Concern,” strive for a balance between formality and personalization.
 Consider including additional details that show your understanding of the context and the importance of the message.

-See also Is It Correct to Say "Have a Great Night"?
+See also Is It Correct to Say “In Loving Memory”?

 Etiquette and Personalization in Professional Messaging